Back to tools

 When to use another option

-Do not keep Kimi just because it is capable.
+Do not keep Kimi just because it is capable or fashionable.
 Use another option when the workflow is better served by lower-risk tooling, existing systems, or a simpler manual process.

 • vendor terms and hosting should be checked